EbenZergaw/spider-crm/README.md

 The reason I'll be doing it this way is because I don't the user waiting a long time for the request.
 At least with the skeletons, the user will see each subsequent request being completed instead of waiting on a loading screen.
 For a customer with a handful of orders it won't make much of a difference, but if the customer has made hundreds of orders, then its necessary to have a separate request for each order.
 None of these problems are going to exist since the scope of this project doesn't cover deployment, but I think its good to keep scalability in mind when developing this.

 ## User Flow Diagram
+Customer service would create a new customer in the system and fill out the order information.
+Management would see the order and add tasks to be completed.
+Over the course of the next few weeks or months, the customer service, sales, and engineering departments will complete those tasks and log them in the system.

 ## Tech Stack